-The disruption to economic activity globally caused by the COVID-19 pandemic could adversely impact the Barclays Bank Group's other assets such as goodwill and intangibles, and the value of the Issuer's investments in subsidiaries.
-It could also impact the Barclays Bank Group's income due to lower lending and transaction volumes due to volatility or weakness in the capital markets.
-Other potential risks include credit rating migration which could negatively impact the Barclays Bank Group's RWAs and capital position, and potential liquidity stress due to (among other things) increased customer drawdowns, notwithstanding the significant initiatives that governments and central banks have put in place to support funding and liquidity.
-Furthermore, a significant increase in the utilisation of credit cards by customers could have a negative impact on the Barclays Bank Group's RWAs and capital position.
+The disruption to economic activity globally caused by the COVID-19 pandemic could adversely impact the Issuer's other assets such as intangibles.
+It could also impact the Issuer's income due to lower lending and transaction volumes due to volatility or weakness in the capital markets.
+Other potential risks include credit rating migration which could negatively impact the Issuer's RWAs and capital position, and potential liquidity stress due to (among other things) increased customer drawdowns, notwithstanding the significant initiatives that governments and central banks have put in place to support funding and liquidity.
+Furthermore, a significant increase in the utilisation of credit by customers could have a negative impact on the Issuer's RWAs and capital position.

-Furthermore, in order to support lending activity to promote economic growth, governments and/or regulators may limit management's flexibility in managing its business, require the deployment of capital in particular business lines or otherwise restrict or limit capital distributions and capital allocation.
+Furthermore, in order to support lending activity to promote economic growth, governments and/or regulators may limit management's flexibility in managing its business require the deployment of capital in particular business lines or otherwise restrict or limit capital distributions and capital allocation.

-Any and all such events mentioned above could have a material adverse effect on the Barclays Bank Group's business, financial condition, results of operations, prospects, liquidity, capital position and credit ratings (including potential credit rating agency changes of outlooks or ratings), as well as on the Barclays Bank Group's customers, employees and suppliers.
+Any and all such events mentioned above could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects, liquidity, capital position and credit ratings (including potential credit rating agency changes of outlooks or ratings), as well as on the Issuer's customers, employees and suppliers.